autonity/docs.autonity.org/glossary/index.md

 ## Liquid Newton
 The liquid token representing bonded [Newton](/glossary/#newton) stake token [delegated](/glossary/#delegated) to a validator in an Autonity Network (see stake [delegation](/glossary/#delegation)).
 Liquid Newton is transferrable.
 The Liquid Newton holder receives due [staking rewards](/glossary/#staking-rewards).

 Liquid Newton is redeemed for Newton by [unbonding](/glossary/#unbond).
-On unbonding the Liquid Newton is locked and is redeemable for Newton after an [unbonding period](/glossary/#unbonding-period).
-At that point the locked Liquid Newton is burned and the due amount of Newton redeemed
+On processing an unbonding tx the Liquid Newton is locked.
+At the end of the epoch in which that unbonding transaction was processed, the Liquid Newton is unlocked and burned, and unbonding shares are computed.
+At epoch end after [unbonding period](/glossary/#unbonding-period) expiry, Newton is minted to the stake holder based on the unbonding shares.

 See also [Protocol assets, Liquid Newton](/concepts/protocol-assets/liquid-newton/) and [Staking, Liquid staking](/concepts/staking/#liquid-staking).